microsoft/AdaptiveCards/source/nodejs/adaptivecards-designer/README.md

 The following plugins and configuration should be enough to boostrap the designer and dependencies.

 * **monaco-editor-webpack-plugin** - makes it easy to use monaco with webpack
-* **copy-webpack-plugin** - the designer requires a few CSS and image assets to exist in your bundle.
-This plugin copies them from the designer into your output
+* **copy-webpack-plugin** [OPTIONAL] - If you use any of the default Host Configs, then the designer requires a few CSS and image assets be available.
+This plugin as described below copies them from the designer package into your output bundle

 ```js
 ...